Dig Deeper into Adventure at these Idaho Campgrounds

 Located about 90 miles from Boise and 53 miles northeast of Idaho City, the Graham Bridge Campground lies at the end of a scenic backcountry road that goes over 8,000 feet in elevation at times.

-Graham Bridge is a designated Forest Service campground with four sites with picnic tables, an outhouse, and fire wings located on the North Fork of the Boise River.
+Graham Bridge is a designated Forest Service campground.
+It features four sites with picnic tables, an outhouse, and fire wings on the North Fork of the Boise River.
 There are no fees.
-If you’d like to experience staying in a historic Forest Service building, you can rent the Graham Bridge Guard Station for $35/night.
+Experience staying in a historic Forest Service building.
+Just rent the Graham Bridge Guard Station for $35/night.

 Find more Idaho campgrounds